Rajan-Metaliya/ns_intl_phone_input/README.md

 ## Support and Contributions

 If you encounter any issues or have suggestions for improvement, feel free to open an issue on the [GitHub repository](https://link-to-github-repo).
 Contributions are welcome!
+There are couple of ways in which you can contribute.

+- Propose any feature, enhancement
+- Report a bug
+- Fix a bug
+- Participate in a discussion and help in decision making
+- Write and improve some documentation.
+Documentation is super critical and its importance cannot be overstated!
+- Send in a Pull Request :-)

 Thank you for choosing the Flutter Phone Validation Package by Nonstop IO.
 Happy coding!